The original document was written by

 The Java code that reads this grabs the first two-byte integer and if

-it sees an '0xA0' in the most significant
+'0xA0' in the most significant

 byte, it uses the integer in the second byte as an index into an array of